Exploring muonphilic ALPs at muon colliders: Signal-to-background analysis at a muon collider

-For $\mu$ALPs as the LLPs, we first consider the physical size in radius of proposed detectors for $\mu^{+}\mu^{-}$~\cite{MuonCollider:2022ded} and $\mu p$~\cite{Kostka:2013mzv} colliders.
-Some relevant detector parameters for the inner and outer radius of the vertex detector, ECAL, HCAL and muon system are listed in Table.~\ref{tab:CF_ee_1}.
-Therefore, we simply consider the $\mu$ALP lab frame decay length within $10^{-3} \leq\gamma\beta c \tau_a\leq 6.4$ m ($10^{-3} \leq\gamma\beta c \tau_a\leq 9.2$ m) as a detectable LLP with a muon pair displaced vertex and a displaced $J_{\mu}$ signatures at $\mu^{+}\mu^{-}$ ($\mu p$) collider.
-We assume that both a muon pair displaced vertex and a displaced $J_{\mu}$ signature at $\mu^{+}\mu^{-}$ and $\mu p$ colliders are background-free after the trigger and $\mu$ALP mass window selection implementation, as described in the previous text.
-The analysis of a muon pair displaced vertex and a displaced $J_{\mu}$ signature at the $\mu^+\mu^-$ ($\mu p$) collider is carried out using an integrated luminosity of ${\cal L} = 840$ fb$^{-1}$ (${\cal L} = 705$ fb$^{-1}$), respectively.
-The results of the LLP study are summarized in Fig.~\ref{fig:summary} with dashed lines.
-The signal efficiency of the two isolated muon signature decreases when $m_a\lesssim 30$ GeV ($35$ GeV) because these two muons become too close to each other and cannot pass the muon isolation criterion.
-Similarly, grouping two muons inside a $J_{\mu}$ candidate is challenging for $m_a\gtrsim 10$ GeV ($10$ GeV) at the $\mu^{+}\mu^{-}$ ($\mu p$) collider.
+For $\mu$ALPs as the LLPs, we first consider the physical size in radius of proposed detectors for muon colliders~\cite{MuonCollider:2022ded}.
+Some relevant detector parameters for the inner and outer radius of the vertex detector, ECAL, HCAL and muon system are summed up as follows : (1) $3.0 \leq R_{\text{vertex}} \leq 10.4$ cm, (2) $150.0 \leq R_{\text{ECAL}} \leq 170.2$ cm, (3) $174.0 \leq R_{\text{HCAL}} \leq 333.0$ cm, (4) $446.1 \leq R_{\text{muon}} \leq 645.0$ cm.
+Therefore, we simply consider the $\mu$ALP lab frame decay length within $10^{-3} \leq\gamma\beta c \tau_a\leq 6.4$ m as a detectable LLP with a muon pair displaced vertex and a displaced $J_{\mu}$ signatures at a muon collider.
+We assume that both a muon pair displaced vertex and a displaced $J_{\mu}$ signatures at muon colliders are background-free after the trigger and $\mu$ALP mass window selection implementation, as described in the previous text.
+The analysis of a muon pair displaced vertex and a displaced $J_{\mu}$ signatures at the muon collider is carried out using an integrated luminosity of ${\cal L} = 840$ fb$^{-1}$, respectively.
+The results of the LLP study for searching the $\mu^{+}\mu^{-}\rightarrow\nu_{\mu} a \overline{\nu}_{\mu}$ channel in the \textbf{EWV} scenario are summarized in Fig.~\ref{fig:summary} with the dashed lines.
+The signal efficiency of the two isolated muon signature decreases when $m_a\lesssim 30$ GeV because these two muons become too close to each other and cannot pass the muon isolation criterion.
+Similarly, grouping two muons inside a $J_{\mu}$ candidate is challenging for $m_a\gtrsim 10$ GeV at the muon collider.
 Therefore, the analysis of signatures with two isolated muons and a $J_{\mu}$ complement each other for $\mu$ALP searches in the middle $m_a$ range.